nsx31/java-notes/OOPS.md

 ```

 ## 11 Final :
-- if we use **final** with a variable it will act as a constant.
+- If we use **final** with a variable it will act as a constant.
-- if we use **final** will a class that we cannot perform inheritance with that class.
+- If we use **final** will a class then we cannot perform inheritance with that class.
-- if we use **final** with a method then we cannot override that method in the child class.
+- If we use **final** with a method then we cannot override that method in the child class.